Krayorn/blog/src/content/blog/ai-workfow.md

 When I need to update something in a codebase I'm very familiar with, like an edge case or a feature change, I'll simply link the files to modify to Cursor and let the Agent Mode handle the changes.

 If I'm not sure how this part of the codebase is currently working or organized, I rarely rely on the Cursor Agent Mode to change it because it makes code reviews messy and it's very easy to miss important side effects.
-So I'll be reading through everything, making sure I understand it, and then start making the change by hand and then leverage the Cursor autocomplete to make the changes, or move back to the chat and Agent Mode if there's a lot of code to write now that I know what to expect.
+So I'll be reading through everything, making sure I understand it, and then start making the change by hand and then leverage the Cursor autocomplete to speed up the implementation, or move back to the chat and Agent Mode if there's a lot of code to write now that I know what to expect.

 ## New features: small vs big projects